 Tool Check-in Procedure

 Anytime an individual returns a single tool or all the tools checked out they must make sure the returned item(s) get crossed off their list by TEAM lab staff.
-If all the items are returned it is that individual’s responsibility to take the slip when leaving.
-If the slip is forgotten lab staff will assume the items on the slip have not been returned and will be the individual’s responsibility at the end of 3 days.
+TEAM Lab staff will place the slip in the box at the front podium once everything is returned.

 Keycard Check-out/Check-in Procedure